-(3) Included in accrued expenses and other long-term liabilities, based on when expected payouts become due.
+(4) Included in accrued expenses and other long-term liabilities, based on when expected payouts become due.
 The estimated fair value of contingent consideration for an earn-out agreement related to the September 2016 acquisition of LDS was determined by assessing Level 3 inputs with a discounted cash flow approach using various probability-weighted scenarios.
-The Level 3 assessments utilize a Monte Carlo simulation with inputs including scenarios of estimated revenues and gross margins to be achieved for the applicable performance periods, probability weightings assigned to the performance scenarios, and the discount rate applied, which was 12.3% as of March 31, 2017.
+The Level 3 assessments utilize a Monte Carlo simulation with inputs including scenarios of estimated revenues and gross margins to be achieved for the applicable performance periods, probability weightings assigned to the performance scenarios, and the discount rate applied, which was 11.9% and 12.3% as of June 30, 2017 and December 31, 2016, respectively.
 Subsequent changes to the fair value as a result of recurring assessments will be recognized in operating income.